 The Rev Faith Morgan

 The Rev Faith Morgan is "a young woman in her early 30s with glossy brown shoulder-length hair and a healthy outdoor tan".
 Before being ordained into the Church of England, she had worked as a police officer in Hendon for nearly four years, and had had a long-term relationship with another police officer, Ben Shorter.
 But then Faith's vocation had taken a different turn, and her relationship with Ben had been broken off as she became increasingly uneasy with his drive for convictions, seemingly at any cost.
-But, even now as one of the clergy, she still "likes investigating; talking to people, analysing their expressions, reading their body language, peering into their lives; fitting together the broken puzzle of what they said and didn't say, and why.
+But, even now as one of the clergy, she still "likes investigating; talking to people, analyzing their expressions, reading their body language, peering into their lives; fitting together the broken puzzle of what they said and didn't say, and why.
 She was good at it.”

 Martha Ockley is the pen-name of Rebecca Jenkins.
 She read history at Oxford University, and spent several years working alongside her father, the Rt.
 Revd.
 David Jenkins (Bishop of Durham 1984-94) during the turbulence of the 1980s.
 She lives in Teesdale in the North East of England where the landscape and history provide the inspiration for her Regency detective, F R Jarrett.
 Since September 2009 she has been Royal Literary Fund Fellow and Writer in Residence at York St John University.
 She is a full-time author, writing both fiction and non-fiction.
 (She should not be confused with a Canadian actor and singer, also called Rebecca Jenkins.)